Fun Facts of Inverness and Loch Ness

 Here at Visit Inverness Loch Ness, we work endlessly to ensure the ultimate Highland Holidays in Scotland for you!
 That means helping you to live like a local when you’re with us.
 As such, each month we like to add a new Fun Fact to our website homepage, about Inverness and Loch Ness.
-These little insights are then gathered here in this blog to help you keep track.
+We then gather these little insights here in this blog, to help you keep track.
 So find out more about Scotland, learn about our Highland region and understand how we live with a few of our little local insights, facts and fun tips.
 Or why not experience Scotland for yourself before you visit with our 360° Tours and Videos.

 December 2018: Inverness One of the Fastest Growing Cities

 Our little city is so small, it was only given status as a city in the year 2000!
 But being small doesn’t mean being limited.
 We are so well connected, so diverse and so cultural that we are one of Europes fastest growing cities.
 It’s no wonder we’re so popular… just minutes from Loch Ness.
 See our Inverness infographic for more information.

 Here are some great “Did You Know” facts about Loch Ness in our Loch Ness By Numbers infographic.
 Did you know we only have one island – Cherry Island.
 And it’s man-made!
 Unlike our other great Scottish Loch, Loch Lomond, some 3 hours away from us, our vast Scottish loch doesn’t have islands.
 Loch Lomond, on the other hand, has 22, and some are inhabited.

 October 2018: The Loch Ness Monster

 To date there has been 106 sightings of the Loch Ness monster.
 Nessie is the most famous monster around the world!